isc-projects/kea/doc/sphinx/arm/classify.rst

 examines the union of options from all of the assigned classes.
-If two or more classes include the same option, the value from the first class examined is used; classes are examined in the order they were associated, so ALL is always the first class and matching required classes are last.
+If two or more classes include the same option, the value from the first class examined is used; classes are examined in the order they were associated, so "ALL" is always the first class and matching required classes are last.

 As an example, imagine that an incoming packet matches two classes.